rpm-software-management/mock/docs/feature-hermetic-builds.md

 Challenges
 ----------

-You’ve probably noticed that what used to be a simple command—like `mock -r "$chroot" "$srpm"`—has now become a more complicated set of commands.
+You've probably noticed that what used to be a simple command—like `mock -r "$chroot" "$srpm"`—has now become a more complicated set of commands.
 This complexity arises because the *buildroot* in Mock is always prepared by installing a set of RPMs (Mock calls DNF, DNF calls RPM, ...), which normally